An Updated SynthPop Model for Microlensing Simulations I: Model Description & Evaluation: Kinematic Model Evaluations

 \subsection{BRAVA Radial Velocities}

-The Bulge Radial Velocity Assay (BRAVA) spectroscopic survey described in \citet{Howard2008brava, Kunder2012brava} provides catalogs which we can test our radial velocities against.
-BRAVA used the Hydra spectrograph on the 4m V\'ictor M. Blanco telescope at Cerro Tololo Inter-American Observatory to measure radial velocities (RVs) of $\sim10,000$ M-giant stars in the bulge.
+The Bulge Radial Velocity Assay (BRAVA) spectroscopic survey measured the radial velocities (RVs) of $\sim10,000$ M-giant stars in the bulge \citep{Howard2008brava, Kunder2012brava}.
 Their targets were selected from the Two Micron All Sky Survey \citep[2MASS; ][]{Skrutskie20062mass}, with a magnitude selection of $9.25 > K_{\rm S} > 8.2$.
-The fields primarily span $-10^{\circ} \leq l \leq +10^{\circ}$ and $-8^{\circ} \leq b \leq -4^{\circ}$, each with a 40'' field of view.
+The fields primarily span $-10^{\circ} \leq l \leq +10^{\circ}$ and $-8^{\circ} \leq b \leq -4^{\circ}$, each with a 40\arcsec field of view.
 For each observed field, they report the mean heliocentric and galactocentric RVs $\langle V_{\rm HC}\rangle$ and $\langle V_{\rm GC}\rangle$, the RV dispersion $\sigma$, and the distribution of galactocentric RVs in the field.
+While radial velocities themselves do not impact microlensing surveys' predictions or interpretation, they can help probe the overall accuracy of the kinematic model.

-For each BRAVA field, we create SP-H25 catalogs with 2MASS photometry.
+For each BRAVA field, we create SP-H25 catalogs with simulated 2MASS photometry.
 We select stars falling in the same $K_{\rm S}$ range used by the survey, and filter for stars generated from \synthpop's bulge population to exclude RVs from foreground stars in our calculations.
-We fit a normal distribution to each catalog's RVs to obtain $\langle V_{\rm BC}\rangle$ and $\sigma$, with errors $\frac{\sigma}{\sqrt{N}}$ and $\frac{\sigma}{\sqrt{2N}}$ respectively.
+We fit a normal distribution to each catalog's RVs to obtain $\langle V_{\rm BC}\rangle$ and $\sigma$, with uncertainties $\frac{\sigma}{\sqrt{N}}$ and $\frac{\sigma}{\sqrt{2N}}$ respectively.

-While radial velocities themselves do not impact microlensing surveys predictions or interpretation, they can help probe the overall accuracy of the kinematic model.
-We find the \synthpop RVs to have a shallower slope as a function of $l$ than the BRAVA RVs.
-While the larger spread of the BRAVA values is unsurprising given the larger uncertainties, the overall slopes being different likely reflect an issue similar to that seen in the residual gradient in bulge star proper motions with Gaia.
-The model-data differences are stronger at larger $|l|$, meaning that the issue is minimal in the more central regions the RGBTDS will cover.
-The \synthpop velocity dispersions are typically within 1-2$\sigma$ of the BRAVA results, with the largest difference in the ($l$,$b$)=($0^{\circ}$, $-1^{\circ}$) field.
+We find the \synthpop RVs to have a slightly steeper slope as a function of $l$ than the BRAVA RVs.
+The \synthpop mean velocities typically agree with the BRAVA results within 1-2$\sigma$, though three fields differ by as much as $\sim4.5\sigma$.
+The model-data differences are strongest at negative $l$ values based on the best-fit slope.
+At the high $l$ end, the slope of $\langle V_{\rm BC} \rangle$ begins to turn over in both the model and data.
+At both extremes in $l$, agreement is worse for fields further from the Galactic plane ($-8^\circ\lesssim b \lesssim-5^\circ$).
+The \synthpop velocity dispersions are typically within 1-2$\sigma$ of the BRAVA results.
+The RGBTDS fields lie in the inner region where agreement is better.